clintharris/IDBSideSync/README.md

     - this could be done by "searching" for files using a filename pattern that will exclude oplog entries before some time (see https://stackoverflow.com/a/11011934/62694)
     - OR (maybe simpler but much less efficient), download all file _names_ (i.e., list dir), iterate over them (parsing each filename to an actual HLC time that can be compared to the reference HLC time), and download each one that occurs on/after the reference time.
+  - [ ] Explore using JSZip to compress the oplog json.
+This can/should be done on a per-plugin basis; the core lib should not be doing anything
+  - [ ] Explore and document worst-case scenarios (e.g., what happens if a node's clock is off by hours/days?)
   - [ ] Support sharing/collaboration with other users

     To collaborate, the following is necessary: